Grassroots campaign

 It hits independent businesses too

-It is unfairly illiberal
+It is unfair and illiberal

 Why oppose it